Looking Back 2024

 worth 1,000 euros

-For a female filmmaker in the International or German Competition
+for a female filmmaker in the International or German Competition

 Awards of the German Jury